 Previously, I have made a pink gingham and a purple gingham blanket using all single crochet.
-You can look under the menu heading “Baby Blankets” to find them if you’d like an even easier pattern.
 I wanted this black and cream blanket to have more texture so I used the griddle stitch, which is alternating SC and DC.
 (If you’re looking for more gingham blanket patterns in different colors, click here!)

 Chain 111 with black and a smaller size hook.
 (Pattern repeat is 10 + 1 if you’d like to make yours bigger.)
 Switch to the larger size on the first row.

 In the second CH from the hook, work one SC.
 In the next stitch, work a DC.
 Alternate SC and DC in the next 8 stitches for a total of ten.
 However, before finishing the tenth stitch, (which will be a DC) join the gray.
 Here is where you will be crocheting over the strand of black.
 It will run through the work.
 Continue alternating SC and DC, and before you pull through on the tenth DC, drop the gray and pull through with the black.

 Repeat changing colors across the entire row.
 Keep in mind that you will always be changing colors on a DC.
 When you get to the end of the row, CH one and turn.
 Bring the gray yarn around the side and make sure you are working over the yarn.
 Start this row with a SC.
 You will be working into the top of the last DC you made from the row below.
 Begin alternating the stitches as before.